tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 - **Dive In** will change the current root element in table and in graph (with redraw)
 - **Export to CycloneDX** (XML or JSON) and **Export to SPDX** (JSON)

-SBOMs can be exported in CycloneDX format (XML and JSON) on both the Inspect/Browse and Detailed/Denormalized pages (bulk export).
+> **Note:** SBOMs can be exported in CycloneDX format (XML and JSON) on both the Inspect/Browse and Detailed/Denormalized pages (bulk export).
 SPDX format (JSON) is available only on the Inspect/Browse page and is currently experimental.

 ### Info Page

 It has 4 sections:
-- SBOM and Vulnerabilities
+- SBOM and Vulnerabilities (if available)
 - Image usage info
 - License usage per component
-- A property pivot displayed as a tree structure, showing each Property Name, its corresponding Values, and the BomRefs associated with those values
+- A BomRef property pivot displayed as a tree structure, showing each Property Name, its corresponding Values, and the BomRefs associated with those values

 ![](imgs/sbom-info.png)
 <br>*SBOM Info Page*